7 Creative Walking Tour App Ideas to Boost Visitor Engagement in Small Towns

 6. Indigenous or Cultural Heritage Trails

-Partner with local Indigenous communities or cultural groups to develop respectful, meaningful walking tours.
-Share authentic stories, language, artwork, and traditions—delivered in a way that puts the focus on education and connection.
+Partner with local Indigenous communities or cultural groups to develop respectful, meaningful walking tour apps.
+Share authentic stories, language, artwork, and traditions, delivered in a way that puts the focus on education and connection.
 Multimedia content can help deepen the experience.
 Explore Visit Sitka's Museum Mile, filled with rich Indigenous history.

 7. Event-Based Trails & Pop-Up Routes